subsquid/docs/docs/tutorials/bayc/step-two-deriving-owners-and-tokens.md

 ```
 Full code can be found at [this commit](https://github.com/abernatskiy/tmp-bayc-squid-2/tree/6f41cba76b9d90d12638a17d64093dbeb19d00ec).

-To test it, start the processor and the GraphQL server by running `sqd process` and `sqd serve` in separate terminals, then visit the [GraphiQL playground](http://localhost:4350/graphql):
+To test it, start the processor and the GraphQL server by running `sqd process` and `sqd serve` in separate terminals.
+Then, visit the [GraphiQL playground](http://localhost:4350/graphql):

 ![BAYC GraphiQL at step two](</img/bayc-playground-step-two.png>)

-The new entities should be shown in the query schema.
+The new entities should be displayed in the query schema.

-Thanks to the entity relations we added, now we can execute somewhat involved nested queries.
-For example, the one in the screenshot picks a transfer, takes its token, looks up its owner and finds out which tokens they currently own.
+Thanks to the added entity relations, we can now execute more complex nested queries.
+For example, the one displayed in the screenshot selects a transfer, retrieves its token, looks up its owner, and finds out which tokens are currently owned by them.